 Stretch Mark Removal NYC - Microneedling for Stretch Marks

-There are various methods for treating stretch marks, each with different degrees of effectiveness.
-These treatments include topical creams and oils, light and laser therapies, microdermabrasion, and, in severe cases, surgical procedures to treat stretch marks, such as abdominoplasty.
+Several other methods exist for stretch mark treatment, each varying in effectiveness.
+These include topical creams and oils, light and laser therapies, microdermabrasion, and in some cases, surgical procedures like abdominoplasty.

-For some, over-the-counter creams and oils containing ingredients like retinol or hyaluronic acid may provide some minor improvement.
-These products aim to stimulate collagen and elastin production, although their effects are usually mild and temporary.
+Topical applications, often containing ingredients like retinol or hyaluronic acid, may offer minor improvements.
+Their primary function is to stimulate collagen and elastin production, though the results are typically mild and temporary.

 Why Creams Do Not Work

-The main function of these stretch mark creams is hydration.
-They work to moisturize the skin, which may temporarily make the skin look plumper and the stretch marks slightly less apparent.
-However, once you stop using the cream, the stretch marks often return to their previous appearance.
-Hence, these creams do not offer a long-term solution for stretch mark removal.
+The primary function of these creams is to provide hydration.
+They moisturize the skin, which can temporarily plump the skin's appearance, making the stretch marks less noticeable.
+However, this effect is short-lived, and the stretch marks typically revert to their original state once cream usage is discontinued.
+Thus, these creams do not present a lasting solution for stretch mark removal.

 Arash Akhavan, MD is founder and owner of The Dermatology and Laser Group, one of the top centers for cosmetic procedures in New York City for over a decade.
 Arash Akhavan, MD, FAAD is a Board Certified Dermatologist and an Associate Professor at The Mount Sinai School of Medicine.
 Dr. Akhavan is a Castle Connolly Top Doc, New York Magazine Best Doctor, and Super Doctor featured in The New York Times.
 Dr. Akhavan is a key opinion leader that has been featured on hundreds of media publications including The New York Times, Allure, Marie Claire, Women’s Health, Cosmopolitan, ABC News, Fox News, Fox 5, NY1, WPIX, and more.
 He has been featured on nationally syndicated television programs such as The Doctors.